 "It is a product of design which should aspire for simplicity over dazzle"

-If we further distill this to focus on the heart of effective dashboard design:
+If we further distil this to focus on the heart of effective dashboard design:

-Most Important infomation, displayed on a single screen in the simpliest way possible.
+Most Important information, displayed on a single screen in the simplest way possible.